Weingarten Abbey: First foundation

 The monastery was elevated to the status of a Reichsabtei, independent of all territorial lordship except that of the emperor, in 1274.

 It acquired territory of 306 km2, stretching from the Allgäu to the Bodensee and including many forests and vineyards, and was one of the richest monasteries in southern Germany.
 Its discipline never seriously declined, except during the latter part of the fifteenth, and the early part of the sixteenth century, owing chiefly to the encroachments of a few commendatory abbots and the oppression of the bailiffs.
 Immediately before its suppression in 1802 it comprised forty-eight monks, ten of whom resided at the dependent priory of Hofen.

 In 1803, during the German Mediatisation, the abbey was dissolved.
 At first, it became part of the Principality of Nassau-Orange-Fulda, and then in 1806 part of the Kingdom of Württemberg.
 The buildings were used inter alia as a factory and as a barracks for a regiment of infantry; the abbey church as the parish church of the town of Weingarten.

+King George V of Hanover visited the burial place of his ancestors (see below, Other burials) in 1852 and then had the dilapidated crypt under the church redesigned in a classical style by Leo von Klenze.
+The bones of nine members of the House of Welf, from which the English royal family also descends, are buried here in a single sarcophagus made of granite marble.